 Once you already have a blog with good and original content, constant readers and even a community created around it, it might be an excellent idea to start monetizing it.
 At least, it would be a proper way to get a revenue for maintaining the blog in terms of domain and hosting expenses.
 Although, it’s no news that nowadays blogging has become a full-time job for many content creators.

 From our experience, many of the pre-sale inquiries involve questions regarding the possibility of integrating ads within our themes.
-Since the ad integration seems to be one of the factors that influence the decision of whether using a certain theme or not, we’ve created this exhaustive guide on how ads can be used within WordPress themes.
+Since the ad integration seems to be one of the factors that influence the decision of whether using a certain theme or not, we’ve created this exhaustive guide on how to add ads to your WordPress blog themes.

 Using WordPress ads is pretty simple, even if you’re a newbie.
 As it follows, we will be covering the options of inserting ads within your website considering the use of: